thunderbird/developer-docs/thunderbird-development/codebase-overview/chat/message-styles.md

 ```

 * **time**, **time{format}**: The time when the message was sent.
 Takes an optional format parameter \(unfortunately, the formats supported are not the same on all the OSes as this internally calls the native strftime function of the OS\),
 * **timestamp**: The time when the message was sent, as an integer value \(number of seconds since 1970\).
-Useful to compute intervals between messages.
-Added to Instantbird between 0.2beta2 and 0.2 final,
+Useful to compute intervals between messages,
 * **datetime**: The date and time when the message was sent.
 * **shortTime**: The time when the message was sent,
 * **messageClasses**: CSS classes that apply to the message.
 This can typically be used in a class attribute of an HTML node.
 Possible values include: